 jor advances toward creating stable, effective working conditions for scientists in receipt of MIM/TDR awards.
-The Panel suggests that capacity-building that must be these enhancements continue and better supported and promoted that MIM/TDR's system of performance merit awards should be reviewed more exhaustively so that future MIM support to African scientists can be maintained by mechanisms that fit their needs.
+The Panel suggests that these enhancements continue and that MIM/TDR's system of performance merit awards should be reviewed more exhaustively so that future MIM support to African scientists can be maintained by mechanisms that fit their needs.